 (Abbreviation: LA).
 The lower house of Parliament in New South Wales, Victoria and Western Australia.
 It is equivalent to the House of Assembly in South Australia and Tasmania.
-It is the sole house of Parliament in Queensland, and the Northern and Australian Capital Territories.
+It is the sole house of Parliament in Queensland, the Northern Territory and the Australian Capital Territories.